-International applicants should apply with the Liability Category of ‘PG Overseas Fee Paying,’ and Domestic applicants with the Liability Category of ‘RTP / RTS / CTS.’
+- Liability category: International applicants use ‘PG Overseas Fee Paying’; domestic applicants use ‘RTP / RTS / CTS.’

-Once you have submitted your application you will receive an email stating that your application has been received and is being assessed.
+Once you've submitted your application, you will receive an email stating that your application has been received and is being assessed.

 If your application is not complete, you will receive an email requesting additional documents.
-Only once you have provided all documents can assessment commence.
+We can only begin assessing your application once you have provided all documents.

 Step 6 - Wait for the outcome

-If your application was submitted before the relevant scholarship deadline then you can expect to receive a course (and scholarship) outcome by the date outlined in the Fees & Scholarships web page.
+If your application was submitted before the relevant scholarship deadline then you can expect to receive a course (and scholarship) outcome by the date outlined in the Fees and Scholarships page.
 Notification of course outcomes for applications submitted after the relevant scholarship deadline will vary.